 Root Password

 Under the USER SETTINGS section, click the Root Password item to set up an administrator password for the system.
-Enter the password and confirm it.
+Click Enable root account, then enter the password and confirm it.
 Remote logins via SSH are disabled by default.
 Check the Allow root SSH login with password option to enable it.

 The password strength indicator shows whether the password is strong enough.
 After setting up the password, click Done to return to the installation menu and begin the installation.